labgem/microscope-user-doc/docs/content/metabolism/antismash.rst

 What is antiSMASH?
 ------------------

-Antismash is a tool predicting secondary metabolite gene clusters in bacterial genomes.
+AntiSMASH is a tool predicting secondary metabolite gene clusters in bacterial genomes.

-Know :ref:`more <mage_antiSMASH>` about `antiSMASH <http://antismash.secondarymetabolites.org/#!/about>`__.
+Know :ref:`more <mage_antiSMASH>` about `antiSMASH <https://docs.antismash.secondarymetabolites.org/>`__.

+**Reference:**

-`Blin, K. et al. (2021) antiSMASH 6.0: improving cluster detection and comparison capabilities.
-Nucleic acids research vol. 49, W29-W35. <https://doi.org/10.1093/nar/gkab335>`_
+`Blin, Kai et al. antiSMASH 7.0: new and improved predictions for detection, regulation, chemical structures and visualisation.
+Nucleic acids research vol. 51,W1 (2023): W46-W50. <https://doi.org/10.1093/nar/gkad344>`_

 These result are linked to the `Minimum Information about a Biosynthetic Gene cluster (MIBiG) database <https://mibig.secondarymetabolites.org/>`_.

-`Kautsar S.A., et al. (2020) MIBiG 2.0: a repository for biosynthetic gene clusters of known function.
-Nucleic acids research vol. 48, D454-D458. <https://doi.org/10.1093/nar/gkz882>`_
+`Terlouw, Barbara R et al. MIBiG 3.0: a community-driven effort to annotate experimentally validated biosynthetic gene clusters.
+Nucleic acids research vol. 51,D1 (2023): D603-D610. <https://doi.org/10.1093/nar/gkac1049>`_

 How to access to the secondary metabolites gene clusters predicted by antiSMASH?